RNCHEN/ToeflRush/writing and is tofel.md

 gaining mental clarity

- Not all experience and knowledge related to problem-solving can be obtained by personal effort alone due to limitations of mind and capabilities of each individual.
+AA Not all experience and knowledge related to problem-solving can be obtained by personal effort alone due to limitations of mind and capabilities of each individual.

 that's why team work in cooperation is highly emphasized in 21 st century.